 I often find it is more effective to have the hero do something horrible to the villain.
 When the villain does something horrible to the hero you expect it, but when the hero snaps and completely loses it at the villain those are the moments you really don’t expect.

 You remember the ninth Doctor trying to shoot the helpless Dalek more than you remember the Daleks million times trying to shoot the Doctor.
-You remember Robin shooting the Joker in “Batman Beyond Return of the Joker” more than the Jokers dozens of times trying to shoot Batman, and you remember the thing screaming at Doom that he is going pay whilst slowly crushing his hands.
+You remember Robin shooting the Joker in “Batman Beyond Return of the Joker” more than the Jokers dozens of times trying to shoot Batman, and you remember the Thing screaming at Doom that he is going pay whilst slowly crushing his hands.

 This scene does what the entire first season didn’t and it treats the characters of Doom and The Thing with the respect they are due.
 In season 1 both characters were treated as jokes.
 Doom in particular was a laughable character with a poor design and flat characterisation.
 Though he was voiced by John Vernon a very talented actor, overall the character was hard to take seriously as the FF’s greatest enemy.
-In this scene however we see how Doom not only comes closest to killing them, but also how he is the only villain who is able to push them to the point where one of them was almost willing to commit an act of cold blooded murder.
+In this scene however we see how Doom not only comes closest to killing them, but also how he is the only villain who is able to push the team to the point where one of them was almost willing to commit an act of cold blooded murder.

 Later when Doom’s most powerful attacks fail to even slow The Thing down, Templeman is equally superb at injecting a real sense of fear into Doom.

-Templeman wisely however doesn’t overdo Doom’s fear as Doom is someone who would be too vain to ever even in this situation show how scared he was.
-Doom doesn’t grovel and beg, he barely even screams, but you can still hear him a real panic in his voice when the Thing lunges at him in fury.
+Templeman wisely however doesn’t overdo Doom’s fear as Doom is someone who would be too vain to ever, even in this situation show how scared he was.
+Doom doesn’t grovel and beg.
+He barely even screams, but you can still hear him a real panic in his voice when the Thing lunges at him in fury.

 In his final appearance, after Doom has stolen the Silver Surfers cosmic powers, Ben is the first member of the four he goes after before even Richards.
 Doom even mentions Grimm crushing his hands “feel the limitless power in these very hands which you once nearly crushed” he also tortures Ben horribly by locking him inside his body “feel it Ben feel your bodies metabolism get slower and slower until you become nothing more than a living statue unable to move, unable to speak for the rest of your days, please do keep an eye out for pigeons.”